-- not getting regular exercise or not making the necessary changes in the diabetes treatment plan when there is a significant change in physical activity level
+- not getting regular exercise or not changing the treatment plan when there's a big change in physical activity level

 - illness or stress

-- not watching blood sugar levels closely enough so that changes can be seen and addressed quickly
+- not watching blood sugar levels closely enough so that changes are seen and dealt with quickly

-The complications associated with diabetes can seem frightening.
-But the good news is that people with diabetes who keep their blood sugar levels as close to normal as possible have a much lower chance of developing them.
+The problems that diabetes can cause are serious.
+But the good news is that keeping blood sugar levels as close to normal as possible can help prevent them.

-How to Know if Diabetes Is Under Control
+How Do I Know if Diabetes Is Under Control?

 How do you find out if your child's diabetes is under control?
 First, the diabetes health care team will tell you what the blood sugar levels should be (the "target" range), which is based on things like your child's age and medical condition.

-Day to day, the only way to know if the blood sugar levels are close to your child's target range is to measure them often with a glucose meter or continuous glucose monitor (CGM).
-Glucose meters measure the amount of glucose in droplets of blood obtained by a lancet (small device that pricks the skin).
+Day to day, the only way to know if the blood sugar levels are close to the target range is to measure them often with a glucose meter or continuous glucose monitor (CGM).
 These should be used several times a day.

 Your doctor will also check your child's blood sugar with a hemoglobin test (HbA1C test for short).
-The HbA1C test gives your health care team information about your child's blood glucose control in the 2 to 3 months before the test.
-This lets doctors know if you need to make changes in your diabetes care plan.
+It gives information about blood glucose control in the 2 to 3 months before the test.
+This lets doctors know if the diabetes care plan needs changes.

-Helping your child achieve good blood sugar control can be challenging.
+Helping your child achieve good blood sugar control and manage diabetes can be challenging.
 Here are some tips:

 - Make sure your child takes insulin or other diabetes medicines as prescribed.